tianxianglan01/DatabasesAreFriendly/README.md

 # DatabasesAreFriendly
 databases are a data engineer's Best Friend. and if not, do this lab and make them so. mysql needed. local is best.

 ## MySQL installed?

 Make sure you have MySQL installed on your local machine.

 ## Install Sakila Database

-This [https://downloads.mysql.com/docs/sakila-en.pdf](document) describes Sakila sample database installation, structure, usage, and history.
+This [document](https://downloads.mysql.com/docs/sakila-en.pdf) describes Sakila sample database installation, structure, usage, and history.
 Use this document to install the sakila database on your dev machine.
-Or use the online pages at [https://dev.mysql.com/doc/sakila/en](Sakila Sample Database).
+Or use the online pages at [Sakila Sample Database](https://dev.mysql.com/doc/sakila/en/).

-The sources for the database are [https://downloads.mysql.com/docs/sakila-db.tar.gz](sakila-db.tar.gz) ---
+The sources for the database are [sakila-db.tar.gz](https://downloads.mysql.com/docs/sakila-db.tar.gz)

 On the mac, double-clicking that file, once downloaded, should be all you need to do the installation.